CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 Format : `exit`

 #### Saving the data
-Menion data are saved in the hard disk automatically after any command that changes the data.
+Menion data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.<br>